audioxide/data/data/posts/20200212-reviews-joy-division-unknown-pleasures.md

   - "#dad6d8"
   - "#dad6d8"
 pullquote: Rain and thunder
 summary: Pretty much everything about Unknown Pleasures was, and continues to be, a total fucking triumph in cathartic misery.
-It's reassuring that a record so emotionally detached and theatrically passionate can still inspire music listeners in 2020.
+It’s reassuring that a record so emotionally detached and theatrically passionate can still inspire music listeners in 2020.
 week: 220
 blurb: Pretty much everything about Unknown Pleasures was, and continues to be, a total triumph in cathartic misery.
-It's a true classic.
+It’s a true classic.
 artistMBID: 9a58fda3-f4ed-4080-a3a5-f457aac9fcdd
 albumMBID: 42352def-1aab-3000-b548-895ebd869cb6
 artistLink: https://store.neworder.com/joy-division.html/